LokiJin/SalesOS-Agent/README.md

 No server setup needed.
 Easy to inspect with `sqlite3 sales_db/sales_data.db`.

 **Why all-MiniLM-L6-v2 embeddings?**
-Fast, small (80MB), good enough for learning.
-In production, you'd use larger models for better quality.
+Fast, small, good enough for learning.

 **Why ChromaDB?**
 Simple Python library, no separate server needed.
-Good for learning, scales to millions of vectors.
+Good for learning, can scale if needed.

 ---